Band Box Discography L through Z Artists

 My visit to the Colorado Music Hall of Fame placed solid evidence in my hands as shown here – a Band Box test pressing LP with some of those Verve-Folkways tracks!
 There must have been more than 12 tracks recorded at Band Box as several on the side displayed at the CMHOF are not included on “The Elusive Bob Lind”.
 And so Bob Lind officially joins the roster of Band Box artists.

 She cut one Band Box single with “Rock Around The Clock” composer Jimmie DeKnight contributing one side “Sixteen Teens” and another Band Box artist Gar Bacon contributing the other “You’re My Tarzan”.
 Gracie’s release was in 1961.
-Yet another James Meyers (Jimmie DeKnight) composition.
+Yet another James Meyers (Jimmie DeKnight) composition and most likely Little Gracie was recorded back on the East Coast as were several artists via DeKnight landing on the Band Box label.

 Band Box 268 – Sixteen Teens b/w You’re My Tarzan – 1961 (a label variation shown in 3rd set)